Ahket-net/docs/MD/CADET Reference Manual.md

       CAT = `\ ID <Name: Jane Doe> <Expiration Date: Oct 12,2024> \IDS_gov[DDSid?
 VF(\ ID <Name:$IGNORE> <Expiration Date:::>>$VTIME> \IDS_gov/, $VTIME )]/`
       Authentication as follows:
          `CDATAuthentication(VTIME, AC, DDSid?VF(\ ID <Name:$IGNORE> <Expiration Date:::>>$VTIME> \IDS_gov/, $VTIME), \ ID <Name: Jane Doe> <Expiration Date: Oct 12,2024> \IDS_gov[DDSid]/; VerificationFee)`
       Note that the rAT is the same as the original CAT, which is a circular condition.
 In this case, the rAT will be considered authenticated, so that we benefit from the matching of the VF Prototype `VF(\ ID <Name:$IGNORE> <Expiration Date:::>>$VTIME> \IDS_gov/, $VTIME )`.
-The matching makes shure that the verification time is prior to the expiration date.
+The matching makes sure that the verification time is prior to the expiration date.
 Otherwise, the DDS will be unauthorized.
       In this example, we can check that the VTIME is before the expiration date, without having to change authorization at the expiration date.

 ## Validation of ATP